masroorrizvi/getting-cleaning-data/CodeBook.md

 - meanStandardDevGravityAccTimeZAxis
 This is the variable which calculates the average of the standard deviation gravity acceleration time linearly along Z Axis

+- meanAveBodyAccJerkTimeXAxis
+This is the variable which calculates the average of the average body acceleration time including the jerks linearly along X Axis

+- meanAveBodyAccJerkTimeYAxis
+This is the variable which calculates the average of the average body acceleration time including the jerks linearly along Y Axis

+- meanAveBodyAccJerkTimeZAxis
+This is the variable which calculates the average of the average body acceleration time including the jerks linearly along Z Axis